ssakaue/ssakaue.github.io/content/misc/ader.md

 # The Ader Algorithm  (Zhang et al. 2018)

 I describe the basic idea of [Zhang et al., NeurIPS '18: "Adaptive online learning in dynamic environments,"](https://papers.nips.cc/paper_files/paper/2018/hash/10a5ab2db37feedfdeaab192ead4ac0e-Abstract.html) which is a nice application of the multiple-learning-rate technique.
-The following analysis, which has an extra $\log\log T$, is looser than the original paper, but I hope it is easier to understand.

 ## Problem Setting